microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 [**TODO** how do I retrieve a button defined declaratively in the storyboard or the XIB file?]

 ## Getting a call back after the user has signed-in
-To get a call back after the user has completed the sign-in flow, you can set the completion block to be called using the `setSignInCompletionBlock` method of `MSQASignInButton`:
+To get a callback after the user has completed the sign-in flow - or an error has occurred -, set the completion block to be called using the `setSignInCompletionBlock` method of `MSQASignInButton`:

 ```objectivec
 [msSignButton setSignInCompletionBlock:^(MSQAAccountData *_Nullable account,